 It’s true that strikes take place and yes, demonstrations can occasionally turn ugly, but just exercise caution and don’t let it put you off staying in Athens.
 It's easy to find out what is happening that day and if there are areas (if any) to avoid.

-Having said that, you could be wandering around the city centre enjoying yourself, completely oblivious to the fact that down the road people are demonstrating the latest round of austerity measures… Which proves my point that it’s not as pronounced as the international media will have you believe.
-If in doubt, nip into one of the city's many coffee shops and sit it out–join the locals by relaxing and enjoying a good frappe.
+Having said that, you could be wandering around the city centre enjoying yourself, completely oblivious to the fact that down the road people are taking part in a demonstration… Which proves my point that it’s not as pronounced as the international media will have you believe.
+If in doubt, nip into one of the city's many coffee shops and sit it out – join the locals by relaxing and enjoying a good frappe.

-Public transport such as trolleys (electric buses), buses, trains and the Metro are efficient and safe.
+Public transport such as trolleys, buses, trains and the metro are efficient and safe.
 Just be sure to keep your bag close to you when it's crowded and, as in any major city, be vigilant around rail and bus stations.